 Story of Darren Collison

 Darren Collison is another former NBA player who has embraced the Jehovah’s Witness faith.
-In June 2019, he announced his retirement from the NBA at the age of 31, citing religious reasons for his decision.
+In June 2019, he announced his retirement from the NBA at 31, citing religious reasons for his decision.
 Collison wanted to focus more on his spiritual home, channeling his energy towards his dedication to Jehovah’s Witnesses.
-As a baptized minister, Darren decided to prioritize helping others learn about the teachings of the religion.
+As a baptized minister, Darren prioritized helping others learn about the teachings of the religion.
 His decision to retire from professional basketball demonstrates his commitment to his faith and the importance he places on spiritual growth.

 Dewayne Dedmon’s Faith Path